 But Wait.
 Don’t Get Ahead Of Yourself…

-It is very dangerous to initiate several sites when you are first getting started with niche websites.
+It is very dangerous to start several sites when you are first getting started with niche websites.
 You should focus on one website first to ensure you have a solid understanding of the processes and steps.
 If you have already tried to start several websites, that’s okay.
 I have a metaphorical shelf full of niche sites that I started but didn’t finish.
-I realized that I should work on one website until I was proficient with the process.
+I realized that I should work on one website until I was proficient in the process.